Why Downtime is Costly for Banks

 By contrast, the gravest mistake a bank can make is to let their online services crash, causing dreaded downtime.
-This cuts customers off from their personal or professional savings, forever tarnishing a bank’s reputation.
+This cuts customers off from their personal or professional accounts and forever tarnishes a bank’s reputation.

-Effective capacity planning is the only real defense against such a blunder — and yet banks everywhere continue to forgo it.
+Effective capacity planning is the only real defense against such a blunder — and yet banks everywhere continue to forego it.

 According to TechCentral, South Africa’s Standard Bank faced a total online shutdown on August 3, leaving customers completely locked out of their online services for an entire Monday.
 Amid an onslaught of complaints and consternation, the bank posted a message to their website, which explained that “Internet banking is temporarily unavailable [and] we are working on restoring services urgently.
 Apologies for the inconvenience caused.”

 Credit card, debit card, and ATM use were still available, but even the bank’s branches were shut down due to the outage.
 Even worse, customers were given no indication as to when the bank’s services — and their money — would be available.
 Current and former patrons took to the internet in a social media firestorm, spreading outage and complaints about Standard across Twitter and Facebook, among other platforms.

 The development of the FinTech industry has allowed banks to expand their markets globally.
 This is wonderful for business, but it also puts enormous pressure on a bank’s servers, systems, and IT infrastructure to move like clockwork 24 hours a day, seven days a week.